markkadiev13/mark_kadievportfolio/README.md

 You can find me on LinkedIn

 ### Education
-For High School I attended Canisius High school located in Buffalo, NY and graduated in May of 2024.
-I am currently enrolled at Loyola University of Maryland and am studying Finance and Economics.
+I attended Canisius High school located in Buffalo, NY and graduated in May of 2024.
+I am currently enrolled at Loyola University of Maryland studying Finance and Economics and expected to graduate May of 2028.
 ***
 ### Projects